 It is our hope that eventually all of Christchurch will join the Predator Free movement.
 If you are outside the Port Hills and keen to start trapping or to set up a backyard trapping programme, please visit our Backyard Trapping page for tips.

 New Zealand has the highest rate of threatened species in the world.
 Around 81% of our birds, 88% of our reptiles and 72% of our freshwater fish are endangered.
 Most of our native species are not found anywhere else in the world.
 Rats, stoats and possums kill millions every year.
-They are hammering our native species, but it doesn?t have to be that way.
+They are hammering our native species, but it does not have to be that way.

-Removing predators from the environment, or at least limiting their numbers, can have a large positive effect on native wildlife - birds and lizards can prosper.
+Removing predators from the environment, or at least limiting their numbers, can have a large positive effect on native wildlife.
+Birds and lizards can prosper.
 Scientists and conservation experts agree that the eradication of small mammal pests, namely rodents, mustelids, and possums, is the single most important challenge for conservation in New Zealand.

 Some of the native fauna and flora found on Banks Peninsula; clockwise from top left Spotted Skink (Scotty B More, Nature Watch), Yellow Eyed Penguin (Bernard Spragg, Wikimedia Commons), Tui (Kahuroa, Wikimedia Commons), Jewelled Gecko (Mike68Lusk, Nature Watch), South Island Rifleman (Jane Gosden, Nature Watch), South Island Tomtit (Nga Manu Images), Morepork/Ruru (Peter Halasz, Wikimedia Commons), Kereru/Wood Pigeon (Mark Parker, Nature Watch), Canterbury Tree Weta, centre image Fantail/Piwakawaka (Bernard Spragg, Wikimedia Commons)